Picture Book Art

 Juvenile Picture Books - Ej Car

 In this wonderful story about a grouchy ladybug challenging everyone she meets to a fight, Eric Carle uses his signature collage art to create vibrant and textured animals.
-The Grouchy Ladybug is only one of many Eric Carle treasured stories.
+The Grouchy Ladybug is only one of many treasured Eric Carle stories.

 Denise Fleming